Data Foundations

 The umbrella, and its two sub-services

-- Source graph — who owns what, where it flows, who depends on it
+- Source graph: who owns what, where it flows, who depends on it

-- Operating discipline — ingestion contracts, freshness SLOs, named owners
+- Ingestion contracts, freshness SLOs, named owners

-- Lineage and quality — column-level lineage, automated impact analysis
+- Column-level lineage and automated impact analysis

-- Retrieval-readiness — chunks, embeddings, permission propagation
+- Retrieval-ready chunks, embeddings, and permission propagation

 - Two sub-services: Data Lake & Lakehouse, LLM-Ready Knowledge Base

-How it actually works
+How it works

 What it works with